xiangyu2022/DisfreeTestAPS/README.md

 - The variance-covariance matrix of your data, denoted $Sig$;

-- The postulated function of interest, denoted $postfunc$.
+- The postulated function of interest, denoted $postfunc$, with p unknown parameters.

 **Step 1: Estimate parameters via minimizing Generalized Least Squares (GLS).**
 <pre>import numpy as np